-Also, ensure that one or more of the following members of staff are informed that an ambulance has been called to the school: Head, Deputy Head (Pastoral), Office Manager
+Also, ensure that one or more of the following members of staff are informed that an ambulance has been called to the school:Head, Head of Operations.

 Ensure that the child's parents/guardians have been contacted.

 Never cancel an ambulance once it has been called.